bohrium/chess/README.markdown

 `cramped-rook` correction exacts a penalty `-13` for each friendly rook-pawn pair.
 And the `redundant-majors` correction exacts a penalty `-13` for each friendly rook-rook, rook-queen, or queen-queen pair.
-Note that at the game's start, the rrq contribute 2x(600-34 - 8x13)+1000-9x13 = 1807, consistent with a more familiar evaluation of r,q=450,900.
+Note that at the game's start, the rrq contribute 2x(600 - 8x13)+1000-3x34 = 1890, consistent with a more familiar evaluation of r,q=500,900.
 Meanwhile, if we also keep in mind the cramped-bishop term (under the piece-pawn interactions), the nnbb at the game's start contribute 2x(300+13 + 300+34) + 34 - 8x5 = 1288, consistent with a more familiar evaluation of nn,bb=600,700.
 These adjustments are based roughly on Larry Kaufman's [inspiring essay on evaluating material imbalances](https://www.chess.com/article/view/the-evaluation-of-material-imbalances-by-im-larry-kaufman).

-The `loose-pieces` term adds `-13` for each friendly piece on a square attacked by no friendly pieces.
-The `protected-passage` term adds `+13` for each square attacked by at least two friendly pieces.
-**NOTE**: `loose-pieces` and `protected-passage` are **NOT YET IMPLEMENTED**.

 The `piece-square` adjustment incentivizes piece placements known to be good on average independent of other pieces's placements (hence, btw,